Kaleidophon/deep-significance/README_RAW.md

 or maximum might not be enough** to make a decision.
 For this reason, Dror et al. (2019) introduced *Almost Stochastic Order* (ASO), a test to compare two score distributions.

-It builds on the concept of *stochastic order*: We can compare two distribution and declare one as *stochastically dominant* by comparing their cumulative distribution functions:
+It builds on the concept of *stochastic order*: We can compare two distributions and declare one as *stochastically dominant* by comparing their cumulative distribution functions:

 ![](img/so.png)

-If the CDF of A is lower than B for every $x$, we know the corresponding to algorithm A scores higher.
+Here, the CDF of A is given in red and in green for B. If the CDF of A is lower than B for every $x$, we know the algorithm A to score higher.
 However, in practice these cases are rarely so clear-cut (imagine e.g. two normal distributions with the same mean but different variances).
 For this reason, Dror et al. (2019) consider the notion of *almost stochastic dominance* by quantifying the extent to which stochastic order is being violated (red area):